vasylenko/devdosvid.blog/cv/cv.md

 :   Team motivation, mentoring, cultivating of soft/hard skills of team members.

 Team culture
-:   Fostering team values and working principles, and developing the new ones together with the team.
+:   Fostering team values and working principles and developing the new ones together with the team.

 Team development
 :   Hiring new team members and forming the required team skillset.